 Excess weight in young people creates great economic burden.
-Children who are obese are approximately three times as expensive for the healthcare system as the average insured child, and children diagnosed with obesity are two to three times as likely to be hospitalized (Marder, Chang, 2006).
-Wang and colleagues used projected overweight/obesity prevalence and national estimates of per capita excess healthcare costs of overweight/obesity to estimate that healthcare costs attributable to overweight/obesity in the entire U.S. population would reach between \$861 and \$957 billion by 2030, accounting for 16-18 percent of U.S. healthcare costs (Wang, Beydoun, Liang, et al., 2008).
+Children who are obese are approximately three times as expensive for the healthcare system as the average insured child, and children diagnosed with obesity are two to three times as likely to be hospitalized as those who are not obese (Marder, Chang, 2006).
+In a study by Wang and colleagues, the authors used projected overweight/obesity prevalence and national estimates of per capita excess healthcare costs of overweight/obesity to estimate that healthcare costs attributable to overweight/obesity in the entire U.S. population would reach between \$861 and \$957 billion by 2030, accounting for 16-18 percent of U.S. healthcare costs (Wang, Beydoun, Liang, et al., 2008).